nkasozi/Postmark.WebAPI/ReadMe.md

 and akka will work without any code changes

 Simply put
-- Actors go in core.Actors
+- Actors go in Postmark.Actors
-- Entities go in core.Entities
+- Shared stuff goes in Postmark.Shared
 - etc

 A note on tests...there are 2 kinds of test projects in the repo.